 Are you interested in how the economy works?
-Would you like to be in with a chance to win a European prize that could help you to stand out from the crowd when applying to universities, or for internships?
+Would you like to win a prize that could help you to stand out from the crowd when applying to universities, or for internships?

-We are inviting you to take part in a European Central Bank competition.
-You will be asked to decide what monetary policy decisions the Governing Council should take, given the state of the euro area economy and the level of inflation.
+In this competition, you have to propose what monetary policy decisions the Governing Council of the European Central Bank (ECB) should take, given the state of the euro area economy and the level of inflation.
 Monetary policy is the process central banks use to control the supply of money in the economy.
-It relies on different instruments to ensure stability, such as interest rates or financial asset purchases.
+It relies on different instruments to ensure stability, such as interest rates and purchases of financial assets.

-The first round, an online quiz, will run from 4 October 2017 to 17 November 2017.
+The first round, an online quiz, will run from 1 October 2018 to xx November 2018.
 The best teams will be invited to the next stage of the competition.

-The second round, an assignment, will take place between 30 November 2017 and 9 February 2018.
-After that, there will be a presentation, followed by a question and answer session.
-This will take place in March 2017.
+The second round, an assignment, will take place between xx November 2018 and xx xx 2019.
+After that, there will be a presentation, followed by a question and answer session, which will take place in xx 2019.

 Please keep in mind that the timetable could change.